ClementMONDARY/gulag/README.md

 A small 4-day project, my first 3D project, serving as a foundation for a larger upcoming project.

+This project is based on a YouTube tutorial by **LegionGames**: https://www.youtube.com/@legiongames2400

 ## Features

 - First-person 3D gameplay